 You will ask, my daughters, why I am talking to you about virtues when you have more than enough books to teach you about them and when you want me to tell you only about contemplation.
 My reply is that, if you had asked me about meditation, I could have talked to you about it, and advised you all to practise it, even if you do not possess the virtues.
 For this is the first step to be taken towards the acquisition of the virtues and the very life of all Christians depends upon their beginning it.
 No one, however lost a soul he may be, should neglect so great a blessing if God inspires him to make use of it.
 All this I have already written elsewhere, and so have many others who know what they are writing about, which I certainly do not: God knows that.

 But contemplation, daughters, is another matter.
 This is an error which we all make: if a person gets so far as to spend a short time each day in thinking about his sins, as he is bound to do if he is a Christian in anything more than name, people at once call him a great contemplative; and then they expect him to have the rare virtues which a great contemplative is bound to possess; he may even think he has them himself, but he will be quite wrong.
-In his early stages he did not even know how to set out the chess-board, and thought that, in order to give checkmate, it would be enough to be able to recognize the pieces.
+In his early stages he did not even know how to set out the chess-board, and thought that, in order to give checkmate, it would be enough to be able to recognise the pieces.
 But that is impossible, for this King does not allow Himself to be taken except by one who surrenders wholly to Him.”
-(Way of Perfection ch.16 (in fact it is a copy from ch 25 of the Manuscript of Escorial))
+(Way of Perfection ch.
+16 (in fact it is a copy from ch.
+25 of the Manuscript of Escorial))